mongodb/terraform-provider-mongodbatlas/integration-testing/README.md

 ### Integration tests

-The integration tests required extra credentials, like aws, azure.
-In order to execute the complete terra cycle (init, apply, destroy)
+Integration tests required extra credentials, such as for aws and azure, in order to execute the complete terraform cycle (init, apply, destroy)

 For all the testing it needs the common environment variables
 ```